jeadamek/focustimer-1/README.md

 - Objects with Factory and Dependency injection.

-The preview of the project can be seen below:<br/>
+The project's preview can be seen below:<br/>

 ### Desktop
 <div align='center'>